Equilibrium transport with time-inconsistent costs: Supplement to the academic job market

 Since the number of universities in our dataset is much smaller than the number of firms, we set the size of our bootstrap samples to 200 for each simulation.
-We use the state-dependent preference function with $\tau = 1$ and $\alpha \in \{ -1.5 , -1.44, ..., 0, ..., 1.44, 1.5\}$ evenly spaced with a step size of $0.06$.
+We use the state-dependent preference function with $\tau = 1$.